connervieira/Optic/README.md

 ## Installation

-Downloads can be found <https://v0lttech.com/optic.php>
+Downloads for Optic and Optic Pro can be found at <https://v0lttech.com/optic.php> and <https://v0lttech.com/opticpro.php> respectively.

 To learn more about installing, configuring, and using Optic, see the [DOCUMENTATION.md](DOCUMENTATION.md) file.

 ## Description

 Optic is a graphical interface for controlling Predator's dashcam functionality.
 Optic is designed to run on a low-powered computer, alongside Predator, and provides a simple interface for controlling dashcam recording over a network.
 Users can connect to Optic from a phone, tablet, or other network-enabled device with a web browser.
-Full installations can even include a dedicated control interface.
+Full installations can even include a dedicated control interface to remove the need for an external device.

 While the initial installation and setup process requires some technical knowledge, Optic is designed to be extremely easy to use after the configuration process is completed.
 As such, users who want to take advantage of Predator's dashcam functionality can have their installer setup Predator and Optic on their behalf.

+## Optic vs Optic Pro

+Optic is a fully functional dashcam control interface for Predator.
+However, certain features are reserved for [Optic Pro](https://v0lttech.com/opticpro.php), a paid version of the same software.
+Optic and Optic Pro are nearly identical, except for some code that restricts access to certain features.
+In fact, it is entirely possible for a determined user to unlock the publically available Optic version into the Pro version by making specific tweaks the source code.
+Optic users are well within their right to unlock Optic Pro manually by studying and modifying the source code, although this process is not supported.

+In addition to all the features offered by Optic, these are the features available exclusively to [Optic Pro](https://v0lttech.com/opticpro.php).
+- Customer support through the complete installation, configuration, and setup process.
+- The ability to view all normal and saved dashcam video segments from the web interface.
+- The ability to download any desired dashcam video segment from the web interface.
+- The ability to erase dashcam video to free disk space.

 ## Features